The Parallax II: Future Sequence: Concept and story line

 The Parallax II: Future Sequence starts with the end of the story ("Goodbye to Everything") where the two prospects wait for their planet to fly into the sun and burn.
 Following the opening song, the album picks up right where the 2011 EP, The Parallax: Hypersleep Dialogues, ended.
 Prospect 2 (on a spaceship in the middle of space) finds that his home on the old planet has disappeared so he starts to think about who he is in a dream and he finds that he does not understand his purpose ("Astral Body").
 Prospect 2 then decides to either end his own life on the ship, or go back to the new planet where he planted human souls for government.
-He decides to go back to the new planet and on the way there he feels remorse as he wishes he could have gone back and told his wife that he was leaving to go to the new planet ("Lay Your Ghost To Rest").
+He decides to go back to the new planet and on the way there he feels remorse as he wishes he could have gone back and told his wife that he was leaving to go to the new planet ("Lay Your Ghosts To Rest").
 The next song, "Autumn" is described as a way to set up the atmosphere for the rest of the story.

 Prospect 1 returns to his home from being adrift at sea ("Swim to the Moon", The Great Misdirect) to find everything gone and not what he remembers of home.
 He then begins to have these dreams that show him meeting someone with identical looks but a different agenda and when he wakes from these dreams one day, he finds that a city is being built around him.
 He buries his head in the dirt because of how loud the construction is.
 Then someone pulls his head from the dirt.
-This person happens to be the same person he dreamed about, himself, or known as prospect 2 to the listener ("Extremophile Elite").
+This person happens to be the same person he dreamed about, himself, or known as Prospect 2 to the listener ("Extremophile Elite").
 Then there is a flash back in the second half of Extremophile Elite that details Prospect 2's landing on the new planet.
 Once he lands on the planet, he stumbles his way to what seems like machines building a city in the distance and this is when he finds Prospect 1's head in the ground, but he thought it was just a dead man.
 So he pulls his head out of the ground to find the note that he left for his wife on the old planet under the mans skull.
 But finding the note turns out to be a dream.